SinAustin/Liver-Patient-Classification/README.md

    -Total BUN, Direct BUN, ALP, ALAT, and AST had the highest correlations with a positive liver disease diagnosis in boths sexes with correlations ranging from .2 to .31
    ![](/liver_imgs/female_corr.png)
    ![](/liver_imgs/male_corr.png)

+## Tools used:
+-the python data stack- Numpy, sklearn, matplotlib, ect.
+-SNS for visualization

 ## Acknowledgements:
 This dataset was downloaded from the UCI ML Repository: